3eeps/cherry-py/README.md

 consoldating llama.cpp scripts and quantize.exe for easy conversions

-should be easy to add more arguments if needed
+should be trivial to add more arguments if needed

 keep all files in same dir as 'convert_pipeline.py' then run convert_pipeline.py and follow prompts.